-You can wear, display or make something out from them like we did jeans and bucket hats.
+You can wear, display or make something out of them like we did jeans and bucket hats.

 Most of these are coming from antique markets in Japan.

-Please understand that they are vintage condition, discolored, stained, holes, torn.
+Please understand that they are in vintage condition, discolored, stained, with holes, and torn.
 These abrasions are part of the characters.